4thel00z/swag/README.md

-PrettyEcho
+# PrettyEcho

-Color your shell output with escape code magic:
+Color your shell output with escape code magic.

+## Installation
-Run the createFolder.py script via.
+Run the createFolder.py script via:

 `python createFolder.py`

+This will install all the escape codes to the ~/.colors folder.

+## Usage

-Then use the prettyEcho command, directly or symlink it via:
+Use the prettyEcho command, directly or symlink it via:

 `ln -s $(pwd)/prettyEcho.py /usr/local/bin/prettyEcho`